rcznp/test_doc_2/MainActivity.md

 **Pre-Login Checks**: Before attempting login, the app verifies Wi-Fi connectivity.
 It also uses a LaunchedEffect to perform initial permission checks for BODY_SENSORS and prompts for Accessibility Service if necessary.

 **Simulated API Call**: sendLoginDataToApi is called.
-Currently, this function simulates a successful login without hitting a real API.
+Currently, this function simulates a successful login without hitting a real API for easy testing.
 (**theres a commented out sendLoginDataToApi.comment back that one to use the actual login logic**)

 **Login Success Logic**: